Iowa's congressional districts

 Iowa is divided into four congressional districts, each represented by a member of the United States House of Representatives.
-The state's congressional map is roughly divided by quadrants in the northeast, northwest, southeast and southwest sections of Iowa.
+The state's congressional map is roughly divided by quadrants in the northeast, northwest, southeast, and southwest sections of Iowa.

-The districts were represented by three Republicans and one Democrat from the 2014 elections to the 2018 elections.
-However, in 2018, two Republican incumbents were ousted by Democratic challengers, flipping the congressional delegation to a three-to-one Democratic majority.
-Two years later, with the 2020 elections, the Iowa congressional delegation returned to three Republicans and one Democrat.
+The districts were represented by three Republicans and one Democrat from the 2014 elections to the 2020 elections, with a brief period of Democratic control after the 2018 elections.
+In the 2022 elections, Republicans won every seat for the first time since the 1994 elections.

 Current districts and representatives

-List of members of the United States House delegation from Iowa, their terms, their district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 4 members, all Republicans as of 2023.
+This is a list of United States representatives from Iowa, their terms, their district boundaries, and the district political ratings according to the CPVI.
+The delegation has a total of 4 members, all Republicans as of 2025.

 District boundaries since 1973

 Table of United States congressional district boundary maps in the State of Iowa, presented chronologically.
 All redistricting events that took place in Iowa between 1973 and 2013 are shown.